haraldLmueller/indexmap/README.md

 ```

 ### Serialize & Deserialize
-You can serialize an IndexMap to JSON, the result is the same as serializing a normal map type, doesn't contain the index information, so you can't recover the indexes from that:
+An IndexMap can be serialized to JSON, the result is the same as serializing a normal map type.
+It doesn't contain the index information, resulting in an unrecoverable map (indexes cannot be recovered):
 ```golang
 // Serialize
 imapData, err := json.Marshal(imap)